abacusorg/abacusutils/RELEASING.rst

 - Update the version in ``setup.py``
 - Update ``CHANGES.rst`` (check ``git diff vOLD``)
-- Make & push a new commit: ``git commit -m "Prepearing for release vX.Y.Z"``
+- Make & push a new commit: ``git commit -m "Preparing for release vX.Y.Z"``
-- Check that Travis is passing
+- Check that GitHub CI is passing
 - Check that docs are building
-- Make a new release/git tag on Github: https://github.com/abacusorg/abacusutils/releases
+- Make a new release/git tag on GitHub: https://github.com/abacusorg/abacusutils/releases
 - Build and upload the PyPI distributions:

     ::